-The BoRL will take the lead on this activity and develop a costed annual work plan and budget, thus contributing to the development of the procurement plan (PP), which will be consolidated by ORCU.
-In PY1, the focus will be in hiring an International ILUP Specialist, preparing a simplified ILUP manual, and finalizing the training syllabus.
-During PYs2-5, the focus would be on providing technical support to the actual ILUP operation of the Bureau and technical training of regional and woreda experts.
-In addition, the multi-sector land-use planning team (LUPT) led by the BoRL will be part of the Oromia REDD+ Technical Working Group, which will approve the land use planning activity finance by the OFLP, thereby supporting multi-sector involvement in land use planning and management of trade-offs.
-The BoRL prepares implementation guidelines to support implementation of the land use plans and these guidelines define different agencies' and stakeholders' roles.
-OEFCCA plans to develop and sign a Memorandum of Understanding (MoU) with BoRL to define accountabilities.
+BoRLEP would take the lead on this activity and develop a costed annual work plan and budget thus contributing to the development of the procurement plan, which would be consolidated by ORCU.
+In PY1, the focus would be in hiring an International ILUP Specialist, preparing a simplified ILUP manual, and finalizing the training syllabus.
+During PYs2-5,the focus would be on providing technical support to the actual ILUP operation of the Bureau and technical training of regional and woreda experts.